Genez-io/genezio-documentation/docs/frameworks/ember.md

 ---
-description: Learn how to deploy an Ember application with Genezio.
+description: Learn how to deploy an Ember application with DeployApps.
 ---

 import Tabs from '@theme/Tabs';